 |Office of Research Integrity (ORI)||

-The office within the U.S. Department of Health and Human Services (DHHS) that is responsible for the research misconduct and research integrity activities of the U.S. Public Health Service.
+The office within the U.S. Department of Health and Human Services (HHS) that is responsible for the research misconduct and research integrity activities of the U.S. Public Health Service.

-Communications that include content related to a student’s enrollment, financial responsibilities, and compliance with University policies and procedures, including the Student Standards of Conduct.
+Communications that include content related to a student’s enrollment, financial responsibilities, and compliance with University policies and procedures, including the policies and procedures of the University's Honor and Judiciary committees.

 The burning of materials wherein products of combustion are emitted directly into the ambient air without passing through a stack or chimney from an enclosed chamber.
 Examples include but are not limited to: campfires, bon fires, and fire pits.